 - Students are able to (1) critically evaluate oral presentatation styles and content, and recognise what makes a high quality seminar and (2) present scientific information in a confident, visually attractive, lucid and logical manner.

 - Indicative assessments in this unit are as follows: continuing assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Dr Yit Heng Chooi and Dr Nicole Smith

 - Unit rules

-- an undergraduate major in Chemistry, Genetics, Biochemistry and Molecular Biology,
+- an undergraduate major in Chemistry, Genetics, Biochemistry and Molecular Biology, or a cognate discipline

 - Contact hours

 - seminar presentation tutorials: 1 hour; attendance at school seminars: 1–2 hours per week for approximately 30 weeks; four selected school seminars will be nominated as appraised seminars and attendance is compulsory (4 x 1 hour); appraisal sessions: 4 hours